My Approach to Helping

-Through psychotherapy or therapeutic yoga, I will help you to reveal what you need in order to feel better.
+As your therapist, I will help you to reveal what you need in order to feel better.
 Sometimes this means I will challenge your self-talk and belief statements.
-Often you will feel deeply supported as you become more in touch with your true self and desires.
-You may not always leave your therapy sessions feeling "great," though there will be those days too, you will leave each session feeling hope.
+You will feel deeply supported as you become more in touch with your true self and desires.
+Along with the challenges, I will enthusiastically cheer for your victories.
+I also expect, when appropriate, we will share some humor in our work together too.

 How My Own Struggles Made Me a Better Therapist

 I became a therapist after a decade long career as a professional performing artist.
 While I presented myself as the "picture of health," I later came to discover, through my own work with a skilled therapist and other healing professionals, that while I appeared healthy, I was not "well."
 My career was strong, but the physical and emotional demands of the business slowly wore me down until I became depleted.

 As I built my health back up through psychotherapy, yoga, and other complementary practices, healing and wellness became my passion.